-“To say ‘I love you’ one must know first how to say the ‘I’.”- Ayn Rand (in The Fountainhead)
+“To say ‘I love you’ one must know first how to say the ‘I’.” — Ayn Rand

 “You do not need to be loved, not at the cost of yourself.
 The single relationship that is truly central and crucial in a life is the relationship to the self.” — Jo Courdert